-Provisions for litigation, regulatory and similar matters by business division and Corporate Center unit
+Provisions for litigation, regulatory and similar matters by business division and Corporate Center unit ^{1,2}

-1 Provisions, if any, for the matters described in this section are recorded in Wealth Management (item 3), Wealth Management Americas (item 4), the Investment Bank (item 8), CC - Services (item 7) and CC - Non-core and Legacy Portfolio (item 2).
-Provisions, if any, for the matters described in this section in items 1 and 6 are allocated between Wealth Management and Personal & Corporate Banking, and provisions, if any, for the matters described in this section in items 5 are allocated between the Investment Bank, CC - Services and CC - Non-core and Legacy Portfolio.
+1 WM = Wealth Management; WMA = Wealth Management Americas; R&C = Retail & Corporate; AM = Asset Management; IB = Investment Bank; CC-Services = Corporate Center - Services; CC - Group ALM = Corporate Center - Group Asset and Liability Management; CC-NcLP = Corporate Center - Non-core and Legacy Portfolio.
+2 Provisions, if any, for the matters described in this section are recorded in Wealth Management (item 3), Wealth Management Americas (item 4), Corporate Center - Services (item 7) and Corporate Center - Non-core and Legacy Portfolio (items 2 and 8).
+Provisions, if any, for the matters described in items 1 and 6 are allocated between Wealth Management and Retail & Corporate, and provisions for the matter described in item 5 are allocated between the Investment Bank and Corporate Center - Services.